adoptium/temurin-build/RELEASING.md

 5. Publicise the Temurin release

 - Via slack on the Adoptium #release channel
-- Find someone with the appropriate authority (Carmen, George, Martijn, Shelley, Stewart) to post a tweet about the new release from the Adoptium twitter account
+- Find someone with the appropriate authority (Carmen, George, Martijn, Shelley, Stewart, Tim) to post a tweet about the new release from the Adoptium twitter account

 ### Post Release Tasks